jwrfree/uiux/temp.txt

 "use client";

 import Link from "next/link";
-import { ArrowRight, Pause, Play } from "lucide-react";
+import { ArrowRight, PauseCircle, PlayCircle } from "lucide-react";
 import useEmblaCarousel from "embla-carousel-react";
 import Autoplay from "embla-carousel-autoplay";
 import React from "react";